Your Guide to Portugal's Best Horse Riding Destinations

 An experienced rider?
 Trekking the highest peak in the country’s mainland, Serra de Estrela on horseback is certainly a favorite.
 During the ride, you’ll be treated to endless views of breathtaking landscapes and glacial lagoons.

 All throughout the region, you can also find its history and heritage proudly displayed.
-If you’re a true history buff, however, be sure to set aside time to check out Monasteries of Alcobaça and Batalha, the Convent of Christ in Tomar and Coimbra University, all of which are listed as UNESCO world heritage sites.
+If you’re a true history buff, however, be sure to set aside time to check out Monasteries of Alcobaça and Batalha, the Convent of Christ in Tomar, and Coimbra University, all of which are listed as UNESCO world heritage sites.

 Alentejo is particularly important for the breeding of Lusitano horses and it is home to the famous Alter-Real Stud.
-One of the world’s oldest studs in the world, it is a 800ha property with beautiful stables and prairies that is definitely worth at least a quick visit!
+One of the world’s oldest studs in the world, it is an 800ha property with beautiful stables and prairies that is definitely worth at least a quick visit!

-While you can ride anytime of the year, if possible, plan your trip in the spring time if you’d like to be treated with gorgeous flowers and various flora in bloom, covering the hillsides as far as the eye can see.
+While you can ride any time of the year, if possible, plan your trip in the springtime if you’d like to be treated with gorgeous flowers and various flora in bloom, covering the hillsides as far as the eye can see.

 To fully experience what Alentejo has to offer, it is recommended to stay at least a week so you can spend ample time to ride in the hills and canter along the coast.
 While you’re here, be sure to check out some of the region’s most popular trails: The Dolphin Trail & Bottlenose Trail (circular trails) and the Coastal trail (linear trail) – all of which offer different types of terrains perfect to be tackled while riding a Lusitano horse.